The City of David is the oldest section for Jerusalem and is actually more ancient than the Old City of Jerusalem.

 I find knowing what to look for when you get there and not having to constantly stop and read the signs allows for a much more enjoyable experience.

-The first time I went, I was handed the map which I didn’t bother to read the back of for the information since I didn’t realize how informative it was.
-It was also hot so I didn’t want to stand and read the signs throughly, so I skimmed.
+The first time I went, I was handed the map, which I didn’t bother to read the back of for the information since I didn’t realize how informative it was.
+It was also hot, so I didn’t want to stand and read the signs thoroughly, so I skimmed.